totara/code-sniffer/README.md

 vendor/bin/phpcs -i

 # should output something like
-The installed coding standards are PEAR, Zend, PSR2, MySource, Squiz, PSR1, PSR12 and Totara
+The installed coding standards are PEAR, Zend, PSR2, MySource, Squiz, PSR1, PSR12, Totara and PHPCompatibility
 ```

 Optionally you can add phpcs to your path: